nasuni-labs/nasuni-dashboards/README.md

     sudo vi /etc/telegraf/telegraf.conf
     ```

     a.
-In the **[outputs.influxdb]** section update the **urls** value in the  to include the InfluxDB IP address & confirm the port.
+In the **[outputs.influxdb]** section update the **urls** value with the InfluxDB IP address & confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type "/" followed by the string you want to search for, and then press Return.
 The following example assumes the default port and InfluxDB running on the same host as Telegraf.</br>

     ```shell
     urls = ["http://127.0.0.1:8086"]